 The tender, young basal leaves are the best ones to pick for culinary purposes as they are less bitter than the course, older foliage.
 To guarantee a constant supply of young leaves, lightly harvest the plants on a regular basis throughout the main growing season.
 For the best flavour, use them on the same day, although they can be frozen.

+The young leaves are suitable for picking on a regular basis from March until November.
+They can also be gathered through the winter if the plants are covered with protective cloches from late-autumn to the early spring.
 In the kitchen, break the stems off backwards before using.
 This will draw out any tough string that continues up the middle of the leaf.

 Culinary Use:

 If you've never used sorrel, begin by adding it to your potato soup or gratin.
-Just sauté three or four large handfuls of chopped leaves in a bit of butter until they "melt."
-The "melting" quality makes sorrel a fantastic central ingredient for sauces for fish and veal.
+Just sauté three or four large handfuls of chopped leaves in a bit of butter until they 'melt.'
+The melting quality makes sorrel a fantastic central ingredient for sauces for fish and veal.
 Your guests will wonder what the mystery ingredient is that gives that sauce such an intriguing tang.

 The sorrels are all members of the Polygonaceae (from the Greek for "many-kneed", referring to the characteristic stem joints) family, which does not include any large number of common edibles, though rhubarb belongs, as do dock and buckwheat.